Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 - For people who may not be familiar with a system, try to be more thorough in your explanations.

-- When possible, direct people to either the [developer wiki](https://docs.spacestation14.com/index.html), `#howdoicode` discord channel, or alternate source for information.
+- When possible, direct people to either the [developer wiki](https://docs.spacestation14.com/index.html), `#howdoicode` discord channel, or an alternate source for information.

 - Make an effort to be available after reviewing a PR.